bitcoin-sv/gitbook-spv-wallet/developers-guide/developer-docs/spv-wallet/contacts.md

 ### Adding contact request (PIKE)

-SPV Wallet handles PIKE Add Contact Request functionality.
-If contact doesn't exist it's saved with *awaiting* status.
-If already exists and contat PKI has changed since creation and is confirmed already its status shifts to *unconfirmed*.
+SPV Wallet handles the PIKE Add Contact Request functionality.
+If the contact doesn't exist, it's saved with an *awaiting* status.
+If the contact already exists and its PKI has changed since creation and is already confirmed, its status shifts to *unconfirmed*.

->NOTICE: no additional contact information, besides public key and status, can be overwritten using this functionality.
+>NOTICE: this functionality does not allow overwriting any additional contact information beyond the public key and status.

 ### Accepting contact request